Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 > An Azure AD Office Hours session covered Azure AD Approles and security groups, featuring this scenario and this sample.
 Watch the video [Using Security Groups and Application Roles in your apps](https://www.youtube.com/watch?v=V8VUPixLSiM)

-> The [v2 endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-appmodel-v2-overviewf Azure ) of Azure Active Directory does not yet supports groups claims in its token.
+> The [Azure AD v2 endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview) of Azure Active Directory does not yet supports groups claims in its token.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).